 A 3% pay rise feels good.
 In a year of 5% inflation, it's effectively a 2% cut.
 As obvious as that sounds, it's reliably missed, in HR conversations, in collective bargaining, in how people perceive their own progress.
-This calculator places three lines side by side so you can see where you actually stand.
+This calculator places your salary against the inflation line for your country, so you can see where you actually stand.

 Your salary now, against your salary then.
 Sounds trivial.
 Rarely written down honestly, especially when the rise came via a job change and nobody mentions the old number any more.

 Inflation since your last rise.
-We use Destatis's Consumer Price Index and compute cumulative inflation between the date you give us and today.
+The calculator uses official consumer price index data from each country's national statistics agency: Destatis for Germany, ONS for the UK, BLS for the US, INSEE for France, and so on.
+It computes cumulative inflation between the date you give us and today.
 The output: what your salary would need to be now, to hold the same purchasing power.

 What you get